vilhjalmur12/syllabus-2018/assignments/day10/README.md

+#Please look the changes made in day 8 for the jenkins deployment job script

 # Week 2 - Assignment

 **Turn in your GitHub repository URL into Canvas solo or in pairs (if the Github